Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Was There Really A James Fraser At Kings Mountain?

-For Outlander, this is where Kings Mountain becomes personal — especially after the season has already turned names, records, and hidden family history into emotional weapons through the Faith reveal and Master Raymond twist.
+For Outlander, this is where Kings Mountain becomes personal — especially after the season has already turned names, records, and hidden family history into emotional weapons.

 So was there really a James Fraser at Kings Mountain?